Javigracia/OculusGoAppGUIInstaller/README.md

 First of all, this is just a graphical application to facilitate the connection and installation of applications and games in the Oculus Go for those who do not know how to use the cmd console or lazy them.
 In any case, I am not responsible for any failures that may occur not only due to the application itself, but also due to the fact that I am installing things from other sources than the official shop.

 ## Steps ##
+* **Register as a developer on the Dashboard of Oculus:**
+You have to go to https://dashboard.oculus.com/organizations/create/ and put the same account that we have in our Oculus Go.
+Once this is done, we synchronize the mobile with the Oculus Go and will recognize you as a Developer.
 * **Enable developer mode on the Oculus Go:**
 From the Oculus application on your phone, once you have paired the glasses, go to the route and click on **More Settings>Developer Mode** and activate **Developer Mode** On.
 * **Oculus Go driver installation:**